WHAT TO EXPECT in a SLEEP STUDY

 F: (02) 9114 0010

-When you arrive you will be met at reception.
+Check in at reception.
 You may be asked to complete some forms before being taken to the waiting room.
 Your sleep technician will show you to your private room.

 Staff will show you the recreation room, where you are welcome to watch TV, have a hot drink, or eat your dinner (if you have brought it with you).
 If you prefer, you may wish to spend time in your room with a book or watch DVDs (a small DVD library is available) and you are welcome to bring your own DVDs.